rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - RHEL.md

 ### Configuration for NGINX testing

 **Note:** Below mentioned OpenSSL and NGINX configuration updates are provided as patches (nginx.patch and openssl.patch) as part of skc_library deployment script.
+Patch can be applied with default nginx and openssl file.
+In case nginx/openssl contains any external changes then refer manual step.

+**Apply Patch**
+        Execute the command with nginx version - nginx 1.14.1 (Rhel) and openssl version- Openssl 1.1.1g (Rhel)

+        patch -b /etc/nginx/nginx.conf < nginx.patch
+        patch -b /etc/pki/tls/openssl.cnf < openssl.patch

 **OpenSSL**